 Apply your product to your beard.
 Massage it into your beard using the tips of your fingers, and run it through so you coat the entire beard.

 Ensure you cover the whole beard, including the mustache, to stop it from looking patchy.

 This alone may work, but if you comb the product through using a beard comb, you’ll be able to evenly distribute it a lot better.
 The whitening effect will look much more complete.

 You’ll be able to see the results instantly – that’s the beauty of it.
-If you don’t like it, you can wash it off.
-Easy.

 3. Clean up the edges

 Unfortunately, this stuff can get messy.
 It’s quite likely that you’ve got some white smears on your cheeks and neck.
 This is normal.